-Pennsylvania - These products contain formaldehyde which, depending on temperature and humidity, may be emitted from the product.
-When cut or otherwise machined, these products may emit wood dust and titanium dioxide.
+Pennsylvania - When cut or otherwise machined, these products may emit wood dust and titanium dioxide.
 These products may also contain paraffin wax.
-Formaldehyde, titanium dioxide, wood dust, and paraffin wax appear on Pennsylvania's Appendix A, Hazardous Substance Lists.
+Wood dust, titanium dioxide and paraffin wax appear on Pennsylvania's Appendix A, Hazardous Substance Lists.

-New Jersey - These products contain formaldehyde which, depending on temperature and humidity, may be emitted.
-When cut or otherwise machined, the products may emit wood dust and titanium dioxide.
-Formaldehyde, titanium dioxide and wood dust are on the New Jersey Environmental Hazardous Substance List.
+New Jersey - When cut or otherwise machined, the products may emit wood dust and titanium dioxide.

+Wood dust and titanium dioxide are on the New Jersey Environmental Hazardous Substance List.

-SARA 313 Information: To the best of our knowledge, these products contain formaldehyde at de minimis concentrations (<0.1%) and is not subjected to the SARA Title III Section 313 supplier notification requirements.
+SARA 313 Information: To the best of our knowledge, this product contains no chemical subjected to the SARA Title III Section 313 supplier notification requirements.